10 Things to Keep in Mind When Shopping for a Discount Furnace

 By running through these questions, you can ensure you’re getting solid long-term savings and not just a bargain.

-1. When are Furnaces Discounted (And are they Still Good Quality?)
+1. When Are Furnaces Discounted (And Are They Still Good Quality?)

 Typically, a furnace will be discounted if there is overstock inventory, discontinued models, or surplus units that are being sold below retail pricing.
 We specialize in these at Surplus City, and the good news is that lower pricing doesn’t mean you’re getting lower quality equipment.
 You’ll need to verify the unit specifications to make sure it will be the right fit for your needs.